Aratus (crater)

 Oblique close-up from Apollo 15.
 NASA photo.

 Aratus is a small lunar impact crater located on the highland to the south and east of the rugged Montes Apenninus range.
 It is a circular, cup-shaped crater with a relatively high albedo.
-It was named after Greek astronomer Aratus of Soli.
 To the east is the Mare Serenitatis, and to the southwest is the somewhat larger crater Conon.
 North-northeast of Aratus is the landing site of the Apollo 15 mission, just beyond Mons Hadley Delta.

+This crater was named after Greek astronomer Aratus of Soli (c.
+310-240/239 B.C.).
+It was formally adopted by the International Astronomical Union in 1935.
+The name was added to lunar nomenclature by Giovanni Riccioli in 1651.

 Satellite craters

 By convention these features are identified on lunar maps by placing the letter on the side of the crater midpoint that is closest to Aratus.